Last Updated on

-The “Cooking RAWs” series is my attempt to help photographers who are just starting to use Lightroom Rapid Editing System I began to offer my personal guidance.
+The “Cooking RAWs” series is my attempt to help photographers who are just starting to use Lightroom Rapid Editing System I began offering my personal guidance.

-I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas how to approach the Lightroom editing in the most efficient way.
+I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas on how to approach the Lightroom editing in the most efficient way.
 All I have to do is to send back to them a couple of Lightroom Editing Formulas so they could easily recreate the processing steps.

 So far this approach worked well and I believe I helped many people to improve their photography.
 Now I decided to make some of the cases public so more people who are starting to tackle photo editing can benefit from them.

 Bill took the featured photo using Canon 7D Mark II with Canon 16-35mm lens.
 I could see right away that the capture had a ton of potential.
 Bill did a great job by using 0.5 sec exposure to create a smooth look of the running water.

-I can split the editing process of the featured photo into tree steps:
+I can split the editing process of the featured photo into three steps:

 - Composition Improvement